syncfusion-content/ej2-common-docs/ej2-javascript/appearance/material3.md

 # Material3 Theme

-Material 3 includes updated theming, components, and personalization features like dynamic color.
-It is designed to be cohesive with the new visual style and system UI on Android 12 and above.
-For more information refer this [link](https://m3.material.io/).
+Material 3 is an updated theme that encompasses enhanced theming, components, and personalization features, including dynamic color capabilities.
+It has been specifically designed to align seamlessly with the new visual style and system UI introduced in Android 12 and above.
+For more detailed information, please refer to the following link: [ Link to Material 3 Information](https://m3.material.io/).

 ## Syncfusion Material3 Theme

-We have added the material 3 theme light and dark variants to all Syncfusion EJ2 Controls.
-With the implementation of CSS variables in this theme, we've made it effortless to customize the Syncfusion control colors directly within the CSS format.
-This approach allows users to easily switch between light and dark color schemes, providing seamless adaptability to their preferences and application needs.
+We are pleased to announce that we have incorporated the Material 3 theme, featuring light and dark variants, into all Syncfusion EJ2 Controls.
+This theme implementation leverages CSS variables, allowing effortless customization of Syncfusion control colors directly within the CSS format.
+This approach facilitates the smooth transition between light and dark color schemes, providing users with a highly adaptable solution that caters to their preferences and application requirements.

-> Note: In Material3 theme, we have used CSS variables with rgb() values for our color variables.Please note that utilizing hex values in this case will result in improper functionality.
+> Note: Please be aware that in the Material3 theme, we utilize CSS variables with rgb() values for our color variables.
+Using hex values in this context may lead to improper functionality.

 | Color Variants | Correct | Incorrect |
 |----|----|----|